 A second project will promote a "no use" message regarding alcohol and drugs to drivers under 21 years of age.
 The Middletown Township Police Department will conduct local programs to increase awareness of the dangers of driving while impaired.
 This will include demonstrating the effects of alcohol on the body utilizing Fatal Vision Goggles, conducting programs to raise awareness during prom season and providing information to teens about making healthy choices particularly when it comes to drugs and alcohol.
+In addition, funds will be provided to the West Windsor Township school district for an initiative to keep students off the roads and highways after the Senior Prom.

-A third initiative will provide funding to an agency to develop and deliver a community outreach program serving drivers 16-20 years of age in the Hispanic community.
+A third initiative will provide funding to develop and deliver a community outreach program serving drivers 16-20 years of age in the Hispanic community.
 The grantees will assign a project director to work with youth to produce a video or PSA for statewide distribution that addresses underage drinking and the dangers of drinking and driving.
+In addition, a separate initiative will include the combined efforts of the Asbury Park Police Department and the Nosotros Center for Immigrant Services to educate the Hispanic community in Asbury Park on the laws and penalties for DWI and the dangers of drinking and driving.

-ALCOHOL AND OTHER DRUG COUNTERMEASURES: BUDGET SUMMARY PROJECT NUMBER DJECT NUMBER PROJECT TITLE BUDGET BU AL 11-07-01 PROGRAM MANAGEMENT SECTION 402 AL 11-07-02 DWI TRAINING/DRE PROGRAM/ARIDE \$ 536,902 SECTION 410 AL 11-07-03 ALCOHOL/DRUG TESTING PROGRAM \$ 12,285 SECTION 410 AL 11-07-04 ALCOTEST BREATH SYSTEM \$ 165,000 SECTION 410 AL 11-07-05 DWI ENFORCEMENT \$1,600,000 SECTION 410 AL 11-07-06 UNDERAGE ENFORCEMENT \$ 348,000 SECTION 410 AL 11-07-07 COLLEGE CAMPUS PROGRAMS \$ 212,813 SECTION 410 AL 11-07-08 LOCAL ALCOHOL PROGRAMS \$ 125,000 SECTION 410 402 TOTAL \$ 334,000 410 TOTAL \$3,000,000 TOTAL ALL FUNDS \$3,334,000
+ALCOHOL AND OTHER DRUG COUNTERMEASURES: BUDGET SUMMARY PROJECT NUMBER PROJECT TITLE BUDGET BUDGET SOURCE AL 12-07-01 PROGRAM MANAGEMENT \$ 339,220 SECTION 402 AL 12-07-02 DWI TRAINING/DRE PROGRAM/ARIDE \$ 480,405 SECTION 410 AL 12-07-03 ALCOHOL/DRUG TESTING PROGRAM \$ 24,570 SECTION 410 AL 12-07-04 ALCOTEST BREATH SYSTEM \$ 194,430 SECTION 410 AL 12-07-05 DWI ENFORCEMENT \$1,600,000 SECTION 410 AL 12-07-06 UNDERAGE ENFORCEMENT \$ 333,640 SECTION 410 AL 12-07-07 COLLEGE CAMPUS PROGRAMS \$ 221,569 SECTION 410 AL 12-07-08 LOCAL ALCOHOL PROGRAMS \$ 150,386 SECTION 410 402 TOTAL \$ 339,220 410 TOTAL \$3,005,000 TOTAL ALL FUNDS \$3,343,220